Buying Flights 101

 - Do a quick search on Google Flights to view the various airlines and date ranges offering good deals.
 Google pulls available flight pricing and options for up to 11 months in advance.

-- Use multiple 3rd party sites to research airlines and costs, like Kiwi or Scotts Cheap Flights.
+- Use multiple 3rd party sites to research airlines and costs, like Scotts Cheap Flights.
 The mobile app Hopper is also a great way to find inexpensive flights and be alerted as soon as there is a price drop!
 Fun fact: The average Hopper user saves an average of $50 on domestic flights and $120 on international flights.
 Cha-ching!

 - Once you find that great deal, go to the airline website and book directly.
 If any issues or cancellations come up, you won’t lose out on a transfer, can avoid 3rd party change fees and will receive priority customer service from the airline (compared to booking through a 3rd party site).
 Plus, if you book directly with an airline and have a frequent flyer account they are more accommodating if you request an upgrade at check-in.
 Lastly, companies like Expedia or Orbitz tend to overbook or sell flights that airlines cannot move—and nobody likes to plan for a flight they don’t get to take.